Visyond/website-hugo/site/content/solutions/financial-modeling-software-for-energy-industry.md

 ---
-title: Financial Modeling Software for Energy Industry
+title: 'Make Better Energy and Utility Decisions, Faster'
-topTitle: Financial Modeling Software for Energy Industry You Wish You Had Yesterday
+topTitle: 'Make Better Energy and Utility Decisions, Faster'
 topSubTitle: >-
   Visyond is a secure cloud-based Excel-compatible spreadsheet modeling, analysis and interactive reporting software that works in the browser and